 Caring For An Aging Parent Truthfully, taking care of an aging parent is very difficult to do with constant grace and kindness.
-There are so many things you never would have thought you would have to do for your parent: helping them bathe waiting on them hand and foot asserting your will for them over their will for themselves, and sometimes dealing with verbal abuse that comes from a place of fear, confusion, pain, or mental illness.
-It can be extremely challenging to keep up a positive relationship with a
+This is why many families choose to send their loved ones to places like Kew Gardens, so that they can recieve round the clock care.
+There are so many things you never would have thought you would have to do for your parent: helping them bathe waiting on them hand and foot asserting your will for them over their will for themselves, and sometimes dealing with verbal abuse

 One Year “An anniversary is where you look back at having either fulfilled Cinderella or Lord of the Flies.” ?
 Fernando A. Torres Looking back, this one year anniversary of ours is not a fulfillment of either but it most certainly is a celebration of keeping a promise made.
 Blogging on and off for over 10 years up to 2015, there was never a definitive focus for any of the blogs that I have created and managed.
 They were all literally online journals.
 They were ‘places’ where the outpourings of

 Friends and Readers After contributing to Claudette’s website for almost a year, I have just submitted to her my last article.
 It is a bittersweet thing, as most things seem to be when we say farewell.
 On the one hand, I will miss the incredibly eager and supportive group of readers that have embraced me and my musings here.
 I have loved reading your opinion and advice, receiving your praise as well as contemplating your different opinions.
 I have never come across a community of readers that is so intent